moosler/Braveland/README.md

 # Description

-Braveland is a simple platform game.
+Braveland is a simple platform game like Darkland.
 By guiding the Hero through the wild landscape of BraveLand.

 ## FEATURES